chensxb97/object_detection_chatbot/shared/detection files/aerial_plane_detection/README.md

   **python detect_plane.py "models/model.tfl" "[Image Path]"**

-3. For information on training the model, you may clone the original Github Repository with additional instructions
+3. For information on training the model, you may clone the original Github Repository with additional instructions.

   **git clone https://github.com/rhammell/planesnet-detector.git**